Opportunities for Children

 St. John’s Kids Club

 Friends, fun, and faith…join the club!

 Come be a part of our exciting Sunday evening program for grades K-3.
 Children participate in both meaningful Christian education and engaging musical opportunities.
 At the conclusion of the 5:00 p.m. worship service, kids lead the congregation to dinner.
 After a quick dinner themselves, they are ready to “join the club” each week at 6:15 p.m. continuing until 7:30.

 Fourth and fifth graders are part of Club 45.
 They explore their faith through fellowship, Bible lessons, and outreach projects.
-Email Mrs. Barbara Simpson at email@example.com.
+Email Mrs. Meredith Harper at email@example.com

 Child Care for those 4 and under

 The nursery is on the first floor and is easily accessible via the Elm Avenue entrance to the church.
 Child care is available for children, infants through preschool, during the 9:00 a.m., 11:00 a.m., and 5:00 p.m. worship services.

 Vacation Bible School helps children know God and each other better.
 Email Mrs. Meredith Harper at email@example.com.